le-tex/ora2dbk/README.md

 ## Sample invocation

-    calabash/calabash.sh -o dbk4=dbk.xml -o parsed-html=parsed.xhtml xpl/htmlbook2docbook.xpl json=../path/to/atlas.json
+    calabash/calabash.sh -o dbk4=dbk.xml -o parsed-html=parsed.xhtml xpl/htmlbook2docbook.xpl input=../path/to/atlas.json

-The ```json``` option may also be a file: or HTTP URI.
-It is optional.
-If it is omitted, a standalone HTMLBook document is expected on the source port – if we figure out how to deal with the named character entitities.
-Maybe we’ll have to preprocess them using validator.nu.
+The ```input``` option may also be a file: or HTTP URI.
+It may point to a JSON file or to a single HTMLBook file.

-If you use the json option, you can restrict conversion to a certain item in the JSON’s "files" list by specifying an additional ```file``` option, for example, ```file=dedication.html```.

 You can override the default XSLT by importing it and submitting your importing stylesheet to the xsl port.

 The output files will be split in the same manner as the input files and included via XInclude in a wrapper file that contains the /book element.
 If the input is in ../path/to/, then the output is in ../path/to.out/

-The result will be a zip manifest that will be zipped soon.
+The result files will also be zipped into ../path/to.zip

+## To do

+ * Process zip input